Connect with us

 Off plan house sale

-Kenyan’s are now avoiding off plan houses.
+Kenyans avoiding off-plan houses.
 PHOTO | FILE

-Individuals looking to purchase houses in Kenya are increasingly avoiding off plan properties in a move that has considerably undermined the growth of the country’s real estate sector.
+Individuals looking to purchase houses in Kenya are increasingly avoiding off-plan properties in a move that has considerably undermined the growth of the country’s real estate sector.

-According to a new study by Sagaci Research and McKinsey, about 75 per cent of Nairobi residents would only consider buying a ready-to-occupy house as opposed to acquiring an off plan home.
+According to a new study by Sagaci Research and McKinsey, about 75 per cent of Nairobi residents would only consider buying a ready-to-occupy house as opposed to acquiring an off-plan home.

 Ordered by Actis and Shapoorji Pallonji Real Estate – ahead of next month’s launch of their Sh12bn housing project in Nairobi, the study revealed that most Kenyans prefer to use their savings to finance their home acquisition.

-“70 percent plan to use their personal savings to finance their purchase and only 30 percent will obtain a mortgage,” said the survey.
+“70 percent plan to use their savings to finance their purchase and only 30 percent will obtain a mortgage,” said the survey.

-Off plan developments, which were previously popular due to lower prices and flexible payment schedules, have recently come under pressure due to missed deadlines and poor quality of houses.
+Off-plan developments, which were previously popular due to lower prices and flexible payment schedules, have recently come under pressure due to missed deadlines and poor quality of houses.

 Suraya Group was, for example, a subject of hard-hitting conversations last month after many of its projects fell behind schedule due to a liquidity crisis that has hit the company in recent years.

-“Despite these challenges, Suraya remains committed to complete all the remaining projects and our promise to all our clients is that we are working to raise funds for (pending projects),” Mr Muraya said in a statement.
+“Despite these challenges, Suraya remains committed to completing all the remaining projects and our promise to all our clients is that we are working to raise funds for (pending projects),” Mr Muraya said in a statement.

-Perhaps to avoid a similar predicament, Cytonn Investments, which has started several off plan developments countrywide, recently announced that it was adopting a one project at-a-time strategy for its future investments.
+Perhaps to avoid a similar predicament, Cytonn Investments, which has started several off-plan developments countrywide, recently announced that it was adopting a one-project-at-a-time strategy for its future investments.

-“We are now concentrating on The Alma before embarking on The Ridge next year and after that we will take on the next project – Applewood Karen, an 18-villa development that sits on 10 acres,” CEO Edwin Dande said last month.
+“We are now concentrating on The Alma before embarking on The Ridge next year and after that, we will take on the next project – Applewood Karen, an 18-villa development that sits on 10 acres,” CEO Edwin Dande said last month.

 Danson Kagai is a skilled architect with a degree from the University of Nairobi.
 He has a wealth of experience in covering mega projects in Kenya, and is passionate about the built environment.